 Liu Mengshu is chairman of our supervisory committee.
 Mr. Liu holds a bachelor's degree and is an engineer.
 He served in the Huaihua Sub-bureau of Guangzhou Railway Bureau and GRGC Changsha headquarters.
 He served in GRGC as the head of the director of organization of the party committee of GRGC from November 2004 to April 2006, as the head of the GRGC party committee's propaganda department from April 2006 to September 2008, as GRGC's office director from September 2008 to December 2013 and as the deputy secretary of CPC and the secretary of Committee for Discipline Inspection of GRGC from December 2013 to December 2017.
-Mr. Liu is currently a director, the deputy secretary of the party committee and the secretary of the Committee for Discipline Inspection of GRGC.
+He is currently the secretary of Committee for Discipline Inspection of China Railway Nanchang Group Co., Ltd.

 Chen Shaohong is our Supervisor.
 Mr. Chen holds a bachelor's degree and is a senior economist.
 Mr. Chen has been engaged in the research and practice of enterprise management for a long time.
 Before April 2006, he has been vice-section chief and section chief of mechanism reform section of corporate management office, vice-director of corporate management office and vice-director of corporate management and legal affairs department of GRGC.
 From June 2008 to July 2015, Mr. Chen was the vice-chief economist and director of corporate and legal affairs department of GRGC.
 From August 2015 to December 2017, Mr. Chen was the director of the Corporate and Legal Affairs department of GRGC.
-He is currently the chief legal advisor and the director of the Corporate and Legal Affairs department for GRGC.
+He is currently the chief legal advisor and the director of the Corporate and Legal Affairs department of GRGC.
+He is currently the director of the Finance Department (Income Department) of GRGC.